-Yet some home educating families find that it’s all too easy to produce junk food snacks, or grab ready-meals in a hurry in between activities.
-Occasionally, this probably doesn’t matter.
-But lifetime habits are set during childhood, and if occasional junk becomes daily, it can do great harm to our children as they grow up.
-Bad choices in eating are related to many more health problems than obesity or the obvious diseases (such as scurvy) produced by serious vitamin deficiencies.
+However, there have to be some positive options on the table.
+When home educating, it can be all too easy to produce junk food snacks.
+If you are busy, creating crafts or writing stories, it is tempting to grab ready-meals in a hurry in between activities.
+Occasionally, this doesn’t matter.
+But lifetime habits are set during childhood.
+If children eat junk food daily, it can do great harm to them as they grow up.
+Poor choices in eating lead to lack of important nutrients.
+This can relate to many health problems.
+They include far more than obesity or those (such as scurvy) produced by serious vitamin deficiencies.

 It doesn’t help that guidelines and recommendations change frequently.
 If someone had truly discovered a way of eating that worked for everyone, there would be no need for more books on the topic.
 So we can safely assume that there is no simple answer to the question, ‘What should we eat?’

 On the other hand, there are some straightforward guidelines for nutritious eating which we do well to follow.

 Cut down the junk